Optimization-Guided Diffusion for Interactive Scene Generation: Implementation Details

 \subsection{Base Generative Model}

 We apply OMEGA on top of the pretrained {Nexus} scene generator~\cite{zhou2025decoupled}, a diffusion-based multi-agent inpainting model trained on large-scale real-world driving logs from the nuPlan dataset~\cite{caesar2021nuplan}.
+We adopt Nexus as the base generator because it is a publicly available diffusion-based generative framework with released checkpoints, enabling fair and reproducible comparisons.
 We use the publicly released Nexus checkpoints without additional training.
-The resulting system, referred to as {Nexus-$\Omega$}, performs all refinement purely at inference time via optimization-guided reverse denoising.
+The resulting system, referred to as {Nexus-$\mathrm{\Omega}$}, performs all refinement purely at inference time via optimization-guided reverse denoising.

 Nexus represents each multi-agent traffic scene as a spatiotemporal tensor of agent states, including position, heading, velocity, and physical size.
 Conditional generation is performed under flexible inpainting masks that specify arbitrary subsets of known elements, such as observed history frames, agent identities, or goal states.
 At every diffusion step, Nexus predicts the noise residual associated with these agent tokens given the scene context, map information, and the inpainting structure; the clean estimate is obtained using the standard diffusion reconstruction.